-The function that was synthesized using its Positive Davio lattice in the last subsection was a symmetric one.
+The function $f$ that was synthesized using its PDL in the last subsection was a symmetric one.
 Most functions are not symmetric functions.
-However, the method from \cite{perkowski} can still be used to synthesize circuits for these functions.
-The process is described in Example 3.
+However, our method from \cite{perkowski} can still be used to synthesize such circuits for these functions.
+The process of PDL-based circuit synthesis is described in Example 3.

-\paragraph{Example 3} The goal is to synthesize a circuit for the function $f = ab \oplus bc \oplus a\bar{c}$
+\\\textbf{Example 3:} The goal is to synthesize a circuit for the function $f = ab \oplus bc \oplus a\bar{c}$.

-The first step is to create the Positive Davio lattice for this function, as shown in Fig.~\ref{fig:fig18}.

-The next step is to create a circuit-lattice diagram from the Positive Davio lattice, as shown in Fig.~\ref{fig:fig19}.
+The first step is to create the PDL for this function, as shown in Fig.~\ref{fig:fig18}.
+The next step is to create a circuit-lattice diagram from the PDL, as shown in Fig.~\ref{fig:fig19}.
+Lastly, from the circuit-lattice diagram, the circuit can be created, as shown in Fig.~\ref{fig:fig20}.